Kreusada/Kreusada-Cogs/pingoverride/README.rst

 PingOverride
 ============

-This is the cog guide for the pinginvoke cog.
+This is the cog guide for the pingoverride cog.
 You will find detailed docs about usage and commands.

 Throughout this documentation, ``[p]`` is considered as your prefix.